ismail-yilmaz/Terminal/README.md

 - [Jexer](https://jexer.sourceforge.io/), a modern text user interface (TUI) and [xterm Window Manager](https://gitlab.com/klamonte/xtermwm) for terminal emulators, are heavily used as a test-bed for polishing the inline images support for TerminalCtrl.
 And hopefully it will continue to be a test bed for future versions of the Terminal package.
 (Thanks [Autumn Lamonte](https://gitlab.com/klamonte)!)

 - img2sixel of [libsixel](https://github.com/saitoha/libsixel/) is used heavily for testing the sixel images support of TerminalCtrl.
+- [winpty](https://github.com/rprichard/winpty), a Windows software package providing an interface similar to a Unix pty-master for communicating with Windows console programs, is utilized as an alternative backend for PtyProcess class on Windows platform.
+(Thanks [Ryan Prichard!](https://github.com/rprichard))

 ##  [License](#license)